Volcano Mud Bathing, Salsa & The Ancient City Walls Of Cartagena, Colombia

 El Totumo Mud Volcano

-For our second day in Cartagena we’ve arranged to go to El Totumo Mud Volcano, which is in nearby Santa Catalina and is said to have healing mud baths.
+For our second day in Cartagena, we’ve arranged to go to El Totumo Mud Volcano, which is in nearby Santa Catalina and is said to provide healing volcano mud bathing.
 We’re picked up by a shuttle bus our hostel has arranged and taken to the base of the volcano.
 The mud bath is inside the actual volcano, so we have to climb steps to the top of the crater in order to get in.
 Being a fairly touristy attraction, there’s a queue so we awkwardly stand and watch others bathing in the square mud pool, some receiving massages from Colombian men that work there.

 So, clean, feeling very confused and slightly violated, we make our way back to the shuttle bus.
 Our driver takes us to a nearby beach for lunch, where we watch wild pigs frolicking on the sand, before returning to our hostel in Cartagena.

 The day is finished with another picnic on top of the city walls, before packing our stuff into our backpacks ready to leave the next day.
-Our next destination is the city of Santa Marta, read all about our adventures here or subscribe to this blog for instant updates!
+Our next destination is the city of Santa Marta, read all about our adventures here or sign up to this blog for instant updates!